apiel/v8io/README.md

 ### Custom module loader

-To define your own loader, create a file called `module_loader.js`, in the same folder as the v8io executable, like `bootstrap.js`.
+To define your own loader, create a file called `module_loader.js`, in the same folder as the v8io executable, as we did for `bootstrap.js`.
 We can as well use an environment variable `V8IO_MODULE_LOADER` to provide the absolute path of the module loader script.

-This script should contain a function `coreModuleLoader((specifier: string, referrer: string) => string | undefined)` and return a string to the path of the module to load.
+This script should contain a function `coreModuleLoader(specifier: string, referrer: string) => string | undefined` and return a string to the path of the module to load.
 If something else is returned, then it will fallback to the default module loader.

 ```js
 function coreModuleLoader(specifier, referrer) {